xyzisinus/grader4AutolabProjectNeedingVM/README.md

+**Acknowledgement**: The core code of this repository is pulled from the [original Autolab project](https://github.com/autolab) and [one of its forks](https://github.com/xyzisinus/Tango).

 ### Quick introduction

-Autolab (github.com/autolab) is an auto-grading system created at CMU.
+[Autolab](https://github.com/autolab) is an auto-grading system created at CMU.
 Over the years, many courses inside and outside CMU have used it as a grading platform and a large collection of graders have been developed.
 A grader is a program that drives the student submitted